Achievable logoAchievable logo

 Feedback

-You won’t be tested on the step-by-step instructions for each plyometric drill, but it’s important to be familiar with all of them.
-Keep in mind that different strength and conditioning coaches may use various names for the same exercises.
+You won’t be tested on the step-by-step instructions for each plyometric drill, but you should be familiar with all of them.
+Also note that different strength and conditioning coaches may use different names for the same exercise.

 Double-leg ankle hop